 As it was expected, changes in the gender parameter of the wage equation implied an equalizing effect on the individual earnings distribution.
 During the last decade the gender gap has substantially shrunk.
-Given that women earn less than men, that movement had an unambiguous inequality-decreasing effect on the earnings distribution.
+Given that women earn less than men, that movement had an unambiguous inequality-decreasing effect.